-- 4. "Convictions" refers to a decision by a criminal court in the United Kingdom or a finding by an overseas court of an offence which would constitute a criminal offence if committed in the United Kingdom. - 5.
+- 7. "Convictions" refer to a decision by a criminal court in the United Kingdom or a finding by an overseas court of an offence which would constitute a criminal offence if committed in the United Kingdom. - 8.
 Where the PCC accepts a certificate of conviction, it must accept the certificate as conclusive proof of the offence having been committed.
-The only exception is if the PCC receives evidence to the effect that the registrant is not the person referred to in the certificate. - 6.
+The only exception is if the PCC receives evidence to the effect that the Registrant is not the person referred to in the certificate. - 9.
 A conviction is a means by which a registrant's fitness to practise can be impaired under the Act (Section 27 (2d) and Section 36N (2d)).
-Therefore, in a conviction case, the allegation of impairment is made in virtue of the conviction itself.
+Therefore, in a conviction case, the allegation of impairment is made by virtue of the conviction itself.
 The PCC should not seek to challenge or reinvestigate the conviction itself, or the truth or falsehood of the events which led to the conviction.
-It is for the panel to determine whether the conviction is sufficient to warrant a finding of current impairment.
+It is for the panel to determine whether the conviction is sufficient to warrant a finding of current impairment. - 10.
+As a general principle, where a registrant has been convicted of a serious criminal offence or offences, they should not be permitted to resume unrestricted practice until they have completed their sentence.
+Only circumstances which plainly justify a different course should permit otherwise.
+Examples include a period of disqualification from driving as part of the duration of a sentence, or time permitted to pay a fine.
+The rationale for the principle is not that it can serve to punish the Registrant whilst serving their sentence, but that good standing in a profession must be earned if the reputation of the profession is to be maintained.20 - 11.
+The general principle is not only applicable to sentences of immediate imprisonment, but also to the suspended period of any sentence of imprisonment, as well as the duration of any Community Order that may have been imposed by the criminal court.